NLESC-JCER/cpp2wasm/README.md

 guide.
 The code snippets can be [entangled](https://entangled.github.io/) to files using any of [these](CONTRIBUTING.md#tips) methods.

+A web application is meant for consumption by humans using [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) pages and a web service is meant for consumption by machines or other programs.
+A web service will accept and return machine readable documents like [JSON (JavaScript Object Notation)](https://www.json.org/) documents.

 ## Example program: Newton-Raphson root finding

 The [Newton-Raphson root finding algorithm](https://en.wikipedia.org/wiki/Newton%27s_method) will be the use case.
 The